 The WCAG are issued by the World Wide Web Consortium (W3C).
 They are the internationally recognised standard for accessible web design.
 WCAG recommendations have been legally enshrined in many countries.
-In Germany, the Barrierefreie-Informationstechnik-Verordnung (BITV) 2.0 implements these recommendations.
-In addition, WCAG has been adopted as ISO standard (ISO/IEC 40500:2012).
+WCAG has also been adopted as ISO standard (ISO/IEC 40500:2012).

 Nevertheless, the BIK WCAG-Test provides information about the accessibility of the entire website.
 The approach is based on the Accessibility Conformance Evaluation Methodology (WCAG-EM) 1.0 which has developed a test procedure for websites.
 A representative sample of pages is tested with the aim to cover the various barriers that might be found on the website.
 In order to conform to WCAG, the WCAG conformance requirements must also be met.
 The test procedure ensures this by including some requirements (such as requirement 2 ‘Full pages’ and 3 ‘Complete Processes’) in its process, and, following an initial check of the site to be tested, by not admitting to the test sites that fail to meet conformance requirements 4 (‘Only Accessibility-Supported Ways of Using Technologies’) or 5 (‘Non-Interference’).

 The results of the WCAG-Test can be used for a declaration of WCAG 2.1 conformity of individual pages.
 However, if the aim of an evaluation is to back an accessibility statement according to the Directive (EU) 2016/2102 of the European Parliament and of the Council of 26 October 2016 on the accessibility of the websites and mobile applications of public sector bodies it is advisable to use the BITV-Test since it includes the full set of (web-related) requirements of the EN 301 549.